 When did you join the Trading Challenge?

 I’ve been a part of the Trading Challenge since its inception.
-As you know, I’m currently a moderator in both theand TimChallenge chat rooms on Profit.ly.
+As you know, I’m currently a moderator in both the TimAlerts and TimChallenge chat rooms on Profit.ly.

-(PennyStocking Silver and subscribers.
-TimChallenge is the chat room for Trading Challenge members.)is the chat room for
+(TimAlerts is the chat room for PennyStocking Silver and TimAlerts subscribers.
+TimChallenge is the chat room for Trading Challenge members.)

 Your trades are mostly swing shorts of good old-fashioned pump and dumps.
 Do you trade any other strategies?